padresmurfa/clux/README.md

 ```

-Named options may optionally be specified on the command-line using the equals operator.
+Named options may optionally be specified on the command-line using the assignment operator.

 #### Example
 ```C#